input-output-hk/cardano-engineering-handbook/policy/project/README.md

 A `SECURITY` document MUST provide security@iohk.io as the contact email for security issues.

-Individual projects SHOULD use the [default security file in this repository](https://github.com/input-output-hk/cardano-engineering-handbook/blob/main/SECURITY.md), either by copying it or linking to it.
+Individual projects SHOULD use the [default security file in this repository](https://github.com/input-output-hk/cardano-engineering-handbook/blob/main/SECURITY.md), either by copying it or by creating a `SECURITY` document that just links to it.

 ### CODE OF CONDUCT

-Individual projects SHOULD use the [default Code of Conduct in this repository](https://github.com/input-output-hk/cardano-engineering-handbook/blob/main/CODE-OF-CONDUCT.md), either by copying it or linking to it.
+Individual projects SHOULD use the [default Code of Conduct in this repository](https://github.com/input-output-hk/cardano-engineering-handbook/blob/main/CODE-OF-CONDUCT.md), either by copying it or creating a `CODE_OF_CONDUCT` document that just links to it.

 ## Roles and responsibilities